anandsinghcse/demo-console-app/README.md

 Demo Console App for Vending Machine.
 This app is written is Typescript and runs on nodejs environment.

 PRE REQUISITE:
-Please ensure nodejs, npm and typescript are installed on your system.
+Please ensure nodejs (v8.x or above) and npm (v6.x or above) are installed on your system.

 DOWNLOAD AND INSTALLATION:
 1. git clone https://github.com/anandsinghcse/demo-console-app.git